 Click here to get PureVPN for $2.50/month

-This is my VPN of choice for all things streaming.
+This is another one of my favourite VPNs for all things streaming.
 It has dedicated easy-to-use apps for Windows, Mac, iOS, Android, Amazon Firestick.
 Pretty much all mainstream devices.

 NordVPN also has thousands of servers and IP addresses.
 5105 in total.
 2,000 of these are based in the US.
 From a purely numerical point of view, this makes it one of the best VPNs.